Table of Contents

 iii.
 Water Supply

-1. Corin Dam, a water storage dam in Australia which has a capacity of 19.9*10 9 gallon.
+1. Corin Dam, a water storage dam in Australia that has a capacity of 19.9*109 gallons.

 Figure: Corin Dam, Australia (Water supply Purposes of the dam)

 iv.
 Flood Control